 What kind of development approvals are offered?

 There are currently two avenues to getting certified approval for your build plans: Development Application (DA) and a Complying Development Certificate (CDC).
-The intention of each is the same; to get your home properly certified to build.
+The intention of each is the same; to get your home properly approved to build.
 But, there are some vast differences between the two...

 What are these differences?